Cards encapsulate related content into a distinct, bordered frame with an optional header, providing clear visual hierarchy for your documentation.

 Semantic Clustering for AI

 In the llms-full.txt stream, content wrapped in a card is treated by AI agents as a Cohesive Topic Cluster.
-Utilizing cards to segment unrelated technical concepts on the same page prevents context leakage and ensures that LLM-generated summaries remain logically isolated and accurate.
+Utilising cards to segment unrelated concepts prevents context leakage and ensures LLM-generated summaries remain logically isolated.